 - FandangoSEO allows you to easily track the metrics from Google Analytics, Google Search Console, SISTRIX, and SEMrush.
 Keep an eye on the historical reports of these integrations.

 - Create PageTypes and Sections segments and check the information of these integrations distributed by the different regions of your site.
-This data will help you detect where there’s been a traffic drop quick and easily.
+This data will help you detect where there’s been a traffic drop quickly and easily.

 - Monitoring your SEO metrics regularly and run a competitive analysis between your last crawl and your current crawl.
 Use FandangoSEO to track more than 250 metrics and receive periodical reports when a change is detected.